 All students working on Honors projects are enrolled in Senior Honors courses (GOVT 495 and 496) and in a required seminar for Government honors students.
 The seminar will meet approximately every other week during the fall and spring semesters, at a time to be determined by the faculty instructor and class members.
 Students will complete assignments for the seminar that will be geared toward helping them craft and develop their thesis projects.

 Eligibility for Honors in Government

 Students with a 3.0 overall GPA (or a 3.3.
 Junior year) AND a 3.3 in Government by the end of their junior year are eligible to consider Honors.
-It is also essential to have completed Government 301, either by the end of junior year or at the very latest, fall semester of the senior year.
+It is also essential to have completed Government 301, either by the end of junior year or at the very latest, the fall semester of the senior year.
 Note: Under certain circumstances, students planning to graduate in December of their final year may do a thesis by starting the previous January.

 Should you do an Honors project?

 There are many good reasons to do Honors and any eligible student who is interested would benefit from the experience of undertaking a major individual research project.
 It is especially recommended for students considering graduate school in political science.
-At the same time, while receiving "Honors" plainly adds to a resume, that credential alone is not essential to success in life--and working towards it can take away time needed for other course work or projects.
-Honors is more than simply a long paper: it is a yearlong commitment requiring that students make time and work well on their own, as they have no classmates, no study groups, no midterms, etc. So the best reason to do a thesis and the key prerequisite to a successful one is deep interest in the topic chosen.
+At the same time, while receiving "Honors" plainly adds to a resume, that credential alone is not essential to success in life — and working towards it can take away time needed for other course work or projects.
+Honors is more than simply a long paper: It is a yearlong commitment requiring that students make time and work well on their own, as they have no classmates, no study groups, no midterms, etc. So the best reason to do a thesis and the key prerequisite to a successful one is a deep interest in the topic chosen.